 This can be a fairly extensive process and organizations will need the help of an expert partner to discover the vulnerabilities in their system and to identify where improvements must be made to be CMMC ready.
 It takes an organization on average a minimum of 12 months to be ready to pass a CMMC assessment.

-What Actions Should DoD Contractors Take Now?
+What Actions Should DoD Contractors Take?

 CMMC will become an integral part of government contracts as the DoD will require CMMC compliance in all future Request for Proposals (RFP).
 The DoD estimates that the DIB includes more than 300,000 contractors that will all need the certification to continue to bid for contracts.
 Is your organization one of them?